We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 What is puppy spaying?

-Spaying is the removal of ovaries and the uterus in female dogs.
+Spaying is the removal of ovaries with/without the uterus in female dogs.

 What age can my puppy be spayed?